ymadoff/ryba/rexster/configure.coffee.md

 ## Configure Rexster

 *   `admin` (string | user object)
-    The login name or a user object (see Mecano User documentation).
+    The login name or a user object (see Nikita User documentation).
 *   `config` (object)
     Object for Rexster configuration (xml) file